dharshanaw/todo-list-eval-test-js/README.md

 ### System Requirements

-Internet Connectivity and ability to connect maven central repository to download dependencies
+Internet Connectivity and ability to connect npm central repository to download dependencies

 npm version 8.0.0 or higher